 Vendor Summary Reports examine recent quarterly results and items of interest about key vendors in the optical market.
+Occasionally we also write in-depth profiles of smaller companies that we think are interesting.

 It’s not often that a new vendor enters the optical networking scene.
 The field has narrowed over the past decade, with upstarts such as Cyan, BTI, and Transmode absorbed into larger players.
 It’s therefore notable when a small newcomer like Smartoptics outperforms the market and does so with a unique mix of customers while riding the powerful trends driving the industry.
 Smartoptics doesn’t yet hold single-digit market share, but its rapid growth – based on a complete and total embrace of open networking, disaggregation, and IP-over-DWDM – makes it worth paying attention to.